gwastro/pycbc/docs/inference/sampler_api.rst

    :py:mod:`pycbc.inference.io` module for handling reading and writing.
 See :doc:`io` for more details on IO classes.

-As mentioned above, the
-:py:class:`BaseSampler <pycbc.inference.sampler.base.BaseSampler>` class is an
-abstract base class.
+As mentioned above, the |BaseSampler| class is an abstract base class.
 It defines a collection of abstract methods and properties that all samplers must override in order to function properly.
 These are (click on the names to see their documentation):

  * :py:meth:`from_config <pycbc.inference.sampler.base.BaseSampler.from_config>`
  * :py:attr:`io <pycbc.inference.sampler.base.BaseSampler.io>`